CPJKU/BallroomAnnotations/README.md

 It is a well known problem that annotators disagree on the metrical level of a musical piece.
 In this dataset we relied on the tempo restrictions that are given by the dance style label of the ballroom dances.
 We therefore chose the metrical level of the beats according to the tempo ranges taken from:
 <http://www.ballroomdancers.com/Dances/>

 Intros that do not contain any musical content have not been annotated, and should not be taken into account in the evaluation.
+The dataset was annotated using two stages: First, we used a beat tracker [2] to interpolate the (manual) bar annotations kindly provided by Simon Dixon and used in [3].
+Then, we manually adjusted and corrected the interpolated beat times.

 Version control
 ------------